Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Beginning of Mata Hari's trial".</h2 head><h3 quote align='center'>"Dutch-born dancer and courtesan Mata Hari, whose name became a synonym for the seductive female spy, went on trial this day in 1917, accused of spying for Germany, and was subsequently found guilty and shot by a firing squad.
-Read about 10 famous names in the espionage game".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"American advance into Canada halted by British troops".</h2 head><h3 quote align='center'>"Near Niagara Falls on this day in 1814, British troops commanded by General Phineas Riall thwarted an invasion of Canada by a U.S. force under General Jacob Brown in the Battle of Lundy's Lane during the War of 1812.
+How much do you know about the history of war?".</h3 quote></h3 OTD